altruios/namshubettulpa/public/namshubettuple/interludes.md

 'So what happens if you use the link.'
 "It's not everywhere yet - but using the link: you become a beacon... it can..."
-*Ozmind took his hand off the wheel to imitate a missle* "Zip right to you."
+*Ozmind took his hand off the wheel to imitate a missile* "Zip right to you."
 'So it kills you.'
 "It's consuming you."
 ~There was silence for a time~
-'okay - exreme option: nuke it?'
+'okay - extreme option: nuke it?'
 "A start - but wouldn't clean the link, not location based anymore, and probably overkill" 'ineffective overkill?'
-"missguided overkill - overkill is great in general."
+"misguided overkill - overkill is great in general."
 'so what cleans the link?'
 *Ozmind tapped on the wheel*
 "I don't know...
 I'm hoping that Flanagan might.